rachmorse/superagers/README.md

     - `check_invalid_nps`: Prepares BBHI and BBHI senior raw data, filtering for those with comments about their neuropsychological data.
 It saves the comments, so they can be read manually to exclude subjects with invalid data.
     - `cleaning_bbhi_data.ipynb`: Cleans BBHI data for merge.
     - `cleaning_bbhi_senior_data.ipynb`: Cleans BBHI senior data for merge.
-    - `superager_classification.ipynb`: Classifies participants as superagers or non-superagers using modified [Sun et al. (2016)](https://pubmed.ncbi.nlm.nih.gov/27629716/) criteria:
+    - `superager_classification.ipynb`: Classifies participants as superagers or non-superagers using modified [Sun et al. (2016)](https://pubmed.ncbi.nlm.nih.gov/27629716/) and [Rogalski et al. (2013)](https://pmc.ncbi.nlm.nih.gov/articles/PMC3541673/)] criteria:
         - All participants must:
-            - Have an MMSE score >= 27
+            - Have an MMSE score >= 27 at baseline
         - Superagers must:
-            - Score at or above the mean for age 16-29 year olds on the RAVLT long delay free recall based on normative data from [Schmidt (1996)](https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=Schmidt%2C+M.+%281996%29.+Rey+Auditory+and+Verbal+Learning+Test%3A+A+handbook.+Los+Angeles%2C+CA%3A+Western+Psychological+Services&btnG=).
+            - Score at or above the mean for age 16-29 year olds on the RAVLT long delay free recall based on normative data from [Schmidt (1996)](https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=Schmidt%2C+M.+%281996%29.+Rey+Auditory+and+Verbal+Learning+Test%3A+A+handbook.+Los+Angeles%2C+CA%3A+Western+Psychological+Services&btnG=) at baseline and follow-up.
-            - Score above 1 SD below the norm for age and education on the TMT B, inverse digits and semantic fluency based on the neuronorma data from [Peña-Casanova et al. (2009a)](https://pubmed.ncbi.nlm.nih.gov/19661109/) with Spanish adults.
+            - Score within 1 SD of the norm for age and education on the TMT B, inverse digits and semantic fluency based on the neuronorma data from [Peña-Casanova et al. (2009a)](https://pubmed.ncbi.nlm.nih.gov/19661109/) with Spanish adults at baseline and follow-up.
     - `maintainer_classification.ipynb`: Classifies participants as maintainers or decliners.
         - Maintainers must:
             - Have memory change and baseline memory that are greater than the average.